-Cumore, a captain of the Imperial Knights, is from a noble family and considers peasants to be completely beneath him.
+Alexander Cumore, a captain of the Imperial Knights, is from a noble family and considers peasants to be completely beneath him.
 When he is placed in charge of the town of Heliord, he tricks peasants into volunteering for brutal labor with the promise of making them nobles.
 Cumore has no authority to ennoble people and he knows it.
 The labor these peasants undergo is so brutal that many of them die of exhaustion.
 Later, Cumore is sent to govern an oasis town to find a monster that lives in the desert.
 While in this position, he forces the peasants in the town to go into the desert to find the monster, knowing that this will likely kill them.
-The only remorse Cumore shows for his crimes is that they eventually lead a vigilante to kill him.

 Ragou is the corrupt magistrate of Nor Harbor.
 Nor Harbor has been experiencing storms, making it hard for the people there to make a living off of the port commerce.
 To make things worse, Ragou harshly taxes his people.
-If someone cannot afford his taxes, Ragou sends his mercenaries to take their loved ones (including children) as collateral.
+If someone cannot afford his taxes, Ragou sends his mercenaries to take their loved ones—including children—as collateral.
 He keeps these loved ones in a basement full of monsters.
 When the heroes confront him over this, he explains that he finds people getting eaten by monsters to be entertaining.
-Ragou offers only one hope to his people: if they kill a vicious monster and bring back its horn as proof, they will never have to pay taxes again.
-This monster would make short work of most people who try to fight it.
-The heroes eventually discover that the storms around Nor Harbor are created by a special Blastia in Ragou's mansion.
-He orchestrated the suffering of his people for his own amusement.
+Ragou offers only one hope to his people: If they kill a vicious monster and bring back its horn as proof, they will never have to pay taxes again.
+Of course, this monster would make short work of most people who try to fight it.
+The heroes eventually discover that the storms around Nor Harbor are created by a special Blastia in Ragou's mansion, showing that he orchestrated the suffering of his people for his own amusement.

 Fashion-Victim Villain: Cumore is a bit hard to take seriously with the blue lipstick, widow's peak, pink and light purple color scheme, and heart patterns in the front and back of his armor.